LifeBogger presents the Full Story of a Football Genius who is best known by the Nickname; ‘Micki’.

 Yes, everyone knows about Henrikh Mkhitaryan’s advanced playmaking and assist abilities, but few consider his life outside the pitch, which is quite interesting.
 Now, without further ado, let us begin.

 Henrikh Mkhitaryan Childhood Story – Early Life and Family Background:

 For Biography starters, Henrikh Mkhitaryan was born on the 21st of January, 1989, in Yerevan, the capital of Armenia, to parents- late former footballer Hamlet Mkhitaryan (father) and Marina Taschyan (mother).

-In 1989, when he was just few months old, his family moved to France because of some conflicts that were brewing in Armenia.
-His father played five years for Valence in France’s second division.
+In 1989, when he was just a few months old, his family moved to France because of some conflicts that were brewing in Armenia.
+His father played for five years for Valence in France’s second division.

 According to Henrikh ..“When I was 4, I’d always cry when my dad would leave for club training.
 Every morning I’d say, ‘Dad, take me with you.
 Please, please take me with you!’

 At that age, I didn’t really care about football yet; I just wanted to be with my father.

 But he didn’t want to be distracted during training by worrying about me running off, so he came up with a clever plan to fool me.
 One morning, I said, ‘Dad, take me to train.’

 He said, ‘No, no. There’s no training today, Henrikh.
 I’m going to the supermarket.